Generalized Decidability via Brouwer Trees: Brouwer Tree Ordinals

-The type of Brouwer ordinals, denoted $\Brw$, is defined mutually with its order relation $\leq \, : \Brw \to \Brw \to \Prop$ as a quotient inductive-inductive type~\cite{altenkirch2016qiit}.
-This means the type and its relation are generated simultaneously by a set of point- and path-constructors.
+The type of Brouwer tree ordinals, denoted $\Brw$, is defined mutually with its order relation $\leq \, : \Brw \to \Brw \to \Prop$ as a quotient inductive-inductive type~\cite{altenkirch2016qiit}.
+This means the type and its relation are generated simultaneously by a list of point- and path-constructors.
+In the rest of the paper, whenever we talk of \emph{ordinals}, we refer to elements of the type $\Brw$.

 The point constructors for the type $\Brw$ are $\bzero$, $\bsuc$, and $\blim$; the important thing to note here is that $\blim$ constructs the limit of a \emph{strictly increasing} sequence, meaning that the input of $\blim$ is a function $f : \N \to \Brw$ such that $\forall n. \, \bsuc(f_n) \leq f_{n + 1}$.
 This ``design choice'' has important consequences with respect to the decidability of $\Brw$, which we will discuss in \cref{subsec:Brw-properties}.
-The path constructors of $\Brw$ are a truncation constructor, ensuring that $\Brw$ is a set, and a constructor $\bbisim$, equating the limits of bisimilar sequences.
+The path constructors of $\Brw$ ensure that $\Brw$ is a set, and that limits of bisimilar sequences are equal.
+Here, a sequence $f$ is simulated by a sequence $g$ if $\forall i. \, \exists j. \, f_i \leq g_j$, and two sequences are bisimilar if each simulates the other.
 The constructors of the relation $\leq$ ensure that $\bzero$ is minimal, $\bsuc$ is monotone, $\blim$ really constructs limits, and the relation is transitive and valued in propositions.
+The constructors are given in pseudo-Agda notation in \cref{fig:Brw-def}.

 For this definition, one can define addition, multiplication, and exponentiation, with the usual properties.
-Specific examples such as finite ordinals $n$, the least infinite ordinal $\omega$, and $\epsilon_0$ can be defined straightforwardly.
-The details are given in Kraus, Nordvall Forsberg, and Xu~\cite{kraus2023ordinals}.
+Specific examples such as finite ordinals $n$, the least infinite ordinal $\omega$, and~$\epsilon_0$ can be defined straightforwardly.
+The details are given in ~\cite{kraus2023ordinals}.

-It is worth remarking, and something we make use of repeatedly, that if we are proving a \emph{property} of Brouwer ordinals, i.e.\ constructing an element of a proposition-valued type family over $\Brw$, then it suffices to consider the point constructors; the cases for the path constructors are all trivial since we are eliminating into a proposition.